dustinpfister/blog_posts/_posts/lodash_flatmap.md

 ## 4 - Conclusion

 I can not say that I use the lodash flat map method that often, in fact I would say I do not use it at all, even when I am using lodash in a project.
-Also with that said I am not using lodash at all in most projects these days which is why I have been going in the direction of making sure that I mentioning at least a few vanilla javaScript solutions in these posts on lodash also.
+Also with that said I am not using lodash at all in most projects these days which is why I have been going in the direction of making sure that I mentioning at least a few vanilla javaScript solutions in these posts on lodash also.Things have progressed to the point where it is only a hand full of methods now that are really of interest in lodash, and maybe to some extent some of the array flattening methods are among that small collection.
+There is a native array flat method now, but in a way it is still a relative new addition so it makes sense to use a method like lodash flatten or at least some kind of polly fill method.